-- Papillary carcinomas are solitary or multifocal lesions. - Some tumors may be well circumscribed and encapsulated - others infiltrate the adjacent parenchyma - The microscopic hallmarks of papillary neoplasms include the following: - a.
-Branching papillae having a fibrovascular stalks covered by a single to multiple layers of cuboidal epithelial cells c.
-Intranuclear inclusions ("pseudo-inclusions")
+- Papillary carcinomas are solitary or multifocal lesions. - Some tumors may be well circumscribed and encapsulated from the adjacent tissues, while others infiltrate the adjacent parenchyma of the neck. - The microscopic hallmarks of papillary neoplasms include the following:

-d.
-Intranuclear grooves

-Note:
+Extra figure - added for

+a.
+Branching papillae having a fibro vascular stalks covered by a single to multiple layers of neoplastic cuboidal epithelial cells.
-These nuclear features are sufficient for the diagnosis of papillary carcinoma, even in the absence of papillary architecture.

-e.
-Concentrically calcified structures termed psammoma bodies

-- f.
-Foci of lymphatic invasion by tumor are often present, but involvement of blood vessels is relatively uncommon, - Metastases to adjacent cervical lymph nodes occur in one-half of cases.
+- b.
+Nuclei are optically clear imparts empty appearance called ground glass or Orphan Annie eye nuclei. c.
+Intranuclear inclusions ("pseudo-inclusions") invasion of parts of the cytoplasm to the nucleus. d.
+Intranuclear grooves. - Note: These nuclear features are sufficient for the diagnosis of papillary carcinoma, even in the absence of papillary architecture. - e.
+Concentrically dystrophic calcified structures termed psammoma bodies. - f.
+Foci of lymphatic invasion by tumor are often present, but involvement of blood vessels is relatively uncommon. - Metastases to adjacent cervical lymph nodes occur in one-half of cases.

+Gross appearance of papillary carcinoma that shows many papillary projections in this tumor

-Clinical Features
+Clinical Features [27:36]

-- Papillary carcinomas are nonfunctional tumors - Manifest most often as a painless mass in the neck, either within the thyroid or as a metastasis in a cervical lymph nodes - Are indolent lesions, with 10-year survival rates in excess of 95%. - The presence of isolated cervical node metastases does not have a significant influence on prognosis. - In a minority of patients, hematogenous metastases are present at the time of diagnosis, most commonly to the lung

-- The long-term survival of patients with papillary thyroid cancer is dependent on several factors, including
+- Papillary carcinomas are nonfunctional tumors. - Manifest most often as a painless mass in the neck, either within the thyroid or as a metastasis in a cervical lymph node. - Are indolent lesions, with 10-year survival rates in excess of 95% of the cases. - The presence of isolated cervical node metastases does not have a significant influence on prognosis. - In a minority of patients, hematogenous metastases are present at the time of diagnosis, most commonly to the lung.
+The long-term survival of patients with papillary thyroid cancer is dependent on several factors, including: